Image resizing by neural network operators and their convergence rate with respect to the $L^p$-norm and the dissimilarity index defined through the continuous SSIM: Final remarks, conclusions and future developments

 \section{Final remarks, conclusions and future developments}

 In conclusion, the NN algorithm shows a competitive performance in image rescaling compared to traditional methods such as bilinear, bicubic, and recent u-VPI interpolation method.
 Specifically, for images with a variance greater than $5e+03$ (where such value has been experimentally determined), the NN approach outperformed the other methods in terms of quality metrics, including SSIM and S-index.
 While the u-VPI method offers faster processing speed, the NN algorithm provides superior image quality.
-Experimental data indicate that the NN algorithm performs better for images that cover almost the entire grayscale range from 0 to 255 (see, Table \ref{valorigrigio}).
-Future work should focus on optimizing the NN algorithm by experimenting with different density functions to improve execution speed without compromising its accuracy.
-Additionally, expanding the dataset to include a wider variety of images, particularly those with lower variance, will help assess the algorithm robustness across diverse content types.
+Experimental data indicate that the NN algorithm performs better for images that cover almost the entire greyscale range (see, Table \ref{valorigrigio} where these data for the considered primary dataset of images have been reported).